MBhatia1/sillyQL/README.md

 + `PRINT` - print specified rows
 + `JOIN` - join two tables and print result.
 This was implemented using hash join to optimize efficiency
 + `REMOVE` - remove existing table from the database

+Due to restrictions from the College of Engineering at the University of Michigan I cannot post my source code.
+If you are a recruiter insterested in seeing this, please email me at manavb@umich.edu.
+I have included input files so that you may understand what the problem entailed.